Choose and enter the values to calculate the quantity of a substance.

 \( \ Molar\ Mass\ of\ NaCl =\ 22.99 \ \ g/mol + 35.45 \ \ g/mol = 58.44 \ \ g/mol\)

-Step 3: Calculate the range of moles by the use of the mole method:
+Step N0.3: Calculate the variety of moles with the aid of using the mole system:

 \(\ Number\ of\ Moles = \dfrac{Mass\ of\ Substance}{Molar\ Mass\ of\ Substance} \)